luminovang/luminova/docs/basic.md

 To enable page view caching, update your environment variables as follows:

-1. Set `page.caching` to `true` to enable caching.
+1. Enable page caching by setting `page.caching` to `true`.
-2. Define the cache expiration duration by setting `page.cache.expiry`.
+2. Set the cache expiration duration using `page.cache.expiry`.
+To cache content indefinitely, set this value to `0`, which defaults to a 5-year duration.
+You can manually set a longer duration if you prefer a custom expiration period.
-3. For content that should never expire, set `page.caching.immutable` to `true`.
-This will set the cache duration to 5 years and add the `immutable` directive to your cache control headers.
+3. Optionally, set `page.caching.immutable` to `true` to add the `immutable` directive to your cache control headers for content that should never expire.

 #### Automatic Caching